ResourcesTools

 If you already have an account, EPPI-Reviewer Web can be accessed by clicking here.

 The previous version, EPPI-Reviewer 4, can be accessed here.
+(A flyer detailing ER4 can be found here.)

-EPPI-Reviewer 3 is still accessible while further information about it can be found here.
-A conference poster from 2006 that describes some of its earlier development is available online.
+(EPPI-Reviewer 3 is still accessible while further information about it can be found here.
+A conference poster from 2006 that describes some of its earlier development is available online.)

 RIS Export

-The RIS EXPORT utility will take your search result file and return an RIS formatted text file that can be imported into most reference management software including EPPI-Reviewer 4.
+The RIS EXPORT utility will take your search result file and return an RIS formatted text file that can be imported into most reference management software including EPPI-Reviewer.
 To use the utility, upload your search result file and select a filter based on the format of the file.
 There are hundreds of filters available for many different formats of file.

-The RIS EXPORT utility can be found on the 'EPPI-Reviewer 4 gateway' here
+The RIS EXPORT utility can be found on the 'EPPI-Reviewer gateway' here

 MetaLight